OppyDevAI/OppyDev/OppyUsageGuide.md

 # Manual Controls

 Everything done with Oppy automatically can also be done by hand.
 This is really useful if you know exactly what you want and don't want to go through the whole process of searching through the code and planning updates.
 Click on the pencil icon next to a file in the file nav to add it as a write file.
 It will appear in a code editor in the chat window.
 You can edit it and save it yourself, or you can write a prompt to have Oppy update that specific file.
 When a file is selected as a write file the prompt box will switch to a double lined border and say "Update File" above it and the prompt button will switch to a pencil icon.
 This means that any prompt you enter will be considered a command to update the write file.
 To resume normal usage click on the pencil icon on the file tab under the prompt box to return the file to a regular reference.
 You can also update a specific section of the code when a file is selected as a write file by selecting the section of the code you want to update.
 Once the text is selected the prompt box will switch to a thick dashed line border and say "Update by Selection" above it.
-This is useful for limiting the scope of the update and is also very helpful in big files and can speed up Oppy's reponse.
+This is useful for limiting the scope of the update and is also very helpful in big files and can speed up Oppy's response.

 OppyDev tries to make the interaction between you and the AI as fluid as possible.
 For example, you can open a file, add a couple changes or some comments explaining what you want, then put in a prompt and ask Oppy to fill in the details.
 Once you get the response back you can edit right on top of the diff so you get exactly what you want before saving the file.
 If you need more changes to the same file, just type another prompt and Oppy will continue working until you get what you need.
 This whole process is saved in the conversation window so you can scroll back at any point to review your progress.